huynguyen250896/geneSA/README.md

 exp1 = exp1[rownames(clinical_exp),]

 #RUN!!!
-geneSA(data = exp1, time = clinical_exp$OS_MONTHS, status = clinical_exp$status)
+geneSA(data = exp1, time = clinical_exp$OS_MONTHS, status = clinical_exp$status, Pcut = 0.05, Qcut= 0.05)
 ```

 #### V. What's new
 ---
-- 2021-12-21: Now users have been able to define statistical significance level of their choice in relation to P value and Q value.
+- 2021-12-21: Now users have been able to define statistical significance level of their choice in relation to P-value and Q-value.
 - 2021-01-28: Now users have been able to divide the expression levels of genes over patients/samples into two groups ("up" and "down") or three groups ("up", "mid", and "down")
 - 2021-01-22: To be convenient more, I have changed the parameters in the geneSA.